Strength Training for Endurance Athletes

 Pallof Press3 x 10 each sideAnti-rotation core work

-Day 2 — Upper Body + Posterior Chain
+Day 2, Upper Body and Posterior Chain

 ExerciseSets x RepsNotes